wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 }
 ```

-WP Starter will recognize the file and will load configuration from there, without the need to have anything set in  `composer.json` or anywhere else.
+If that file is present, WP Starter will recognize it and will load configuration from there.